-Each 9-12 grade student must meet minimum 30 hours of missions/service by May 1st.
+Each 9-12 grade student must meet a minimum 30 hours of missions/service hours by the first Monday after the first Friday in May.
 The missions/service requirement must be met in order for the student to graduate or to return to LCA the following school year.
 Reporting will be done by the student turning in the "Missions/Service Requirement" form which has been signed by the adult supervisor.